“Not everything that is faced can be changed. But nothing can be changed until it is faced.”

 Guiding Questions at the Classroom, School, and District Levels

-- How are the practices and policies governing school algebra in Syracuse “gatekeeping” Black students’ success?
+- How are the practices and policies governing school algebra in urban districts “gatekeeping” Black students’ success?

-- What actions need to be taken to dismantle racist policies and practices governing school Algebra in Syracuse?
+- What actions need to be taken to dismantle racist policies and practices governing school Algebra in urban districts?

 An Invitation for “Cogen” Leaders

 We are recruiting a racially diverse group of youth, teachers, researchers, administrators, parents, and community members dedicated to racial justice in Syracuse, NY to co-lead this effort.
-Cogen leaders will co-construct and co-lead a working and learning group focused on racial justice in algebra education in SCSD.
+Cogen leaders will co-construct and co-lead a working and learning group focused on racial justice in algebra education.

 Are you dedicated to racial justice for youth who identify as people of color in Syracuse, NY?